adityasaitwal/Python-Flask-Blog/README.md

 # Python-Flask-Blog
-This is the blog I had created
+This is the flask blog I have created